akamai/esi-test-server-docker/README.md

 Your rights under this Agreement will terminate automatically without notice if you fail to comply with any term(s) of this Agreement.

+Part of the software is under:
+MIT Copyright (c) 2017 News Corp Australia.